-The regular tax law excludes certain kinds of income and provides deductions and credits for certain expenses.
-The alternative minimum tax (AMT) attempts to ensure that individuals and corporations that benefit from certain exclusions, deductions, or credits pay at least a minimum amount of tax.
+The regular income tax excludes certain kinds of income and provides deductions and credits for certain expenses.
+The alternative minimum tax (AMT) attempts to ensure that individuals and corporations that benefit from certain exclusions, deductions or credits pay at least a minimum amount of tax.

 To find out if you may be subject to the AMT, refer to the Form 1040 Instructions (PDF) and the Form 1040A Instructions (PDF).
-If you are filing the Form 1040, you may use the AMT Assistant for Individuals, which is an electronic version of the AMT worksheet available on the IRS website.
+If you are filing Form 1040 (PDF), U.S. Individual Income Tax Return, you may use the AMT Assistant for Individuals, an electronic version of the AMT worksheet available on IRS.gov.
 The AMT worksheet may tell you that you do not owe the AMT or it may direct you to Form 6251 (PDF), Alternative Minimum Tax - Individuals.
-If you are directed to Form 6251, you will have to complete that form to determine whether you owe the AMT.
-Form 6251 (PDF), Alternative Minimum Tax - Individuals, is available on the IRS website.
-After you have completed the Form 6251, review Who Must File in the Form 6251 Instructions (PDF), to determine if the Form 6251 has to be submitted as an attachment to your Form 1040 (PDF).
+If it directs you to Form 6251, you will have to complete that form to determine if you owe the AMT.
+After you have completed the Form 6251, review Who Must File in the Form 6251 Instructions (PDF), to determine if you must submit Form 6251 as an attachment to your Form 1040.

 If you are not liable for AMT this year, but you paid AMT in one or more previous years, you may be eligible to take a special minimum tax credit against your regular tax this year.
 If eligible, you should complete and attach Form 8801 (PDF), Credit for Prior Year Minimum Tax - Individuals, Estates, and Trusts.